dukelec/cdbus/Readme.md

 CDBUS is a protocol for Asynchronous Serial Communication, it has a 3-byte header: `[src_addr, dst_addr, data_len]`, then user data, and finally 2 bytes of CRC.

-It's suitable for one-to-one communication, e.g. UART or RS232.
+It's suitable for one-to-one communication, e.g. UART or RS-232.
-In this case, the address for each side are usually carefully selected and fixed, e.g: `[0x55, 0xaa, data_len, ...]`, and the backward is: `[0xaa, 0x55, data_len, ...]`.
+In this case, the address for each side are usually carefully selected and fixed, e.g: `[0x55, 0xaa, data_len, ...]`, and the backward is: `[0xaa, 0x55, data_len, ...]`. (`data_len` ≤ 255.)

-The CDBUS protocol is more valuable for bus communication, e.g. RS485 or Single Line UART.
+The CDBUS protocol is more valuable for bus communication, e.g. RS-485, M-LVDS or Single Line UART.
 In this case:

 ### Arbitration Mode (CDBUS-A)

 * It introduces an arbitration mechanism that automatically avoids conflicts like the CAN bus.
-* Support dual baud rate, provide high speed communication, the baud rate in the data phase is up to: `sys_freq` ÷ 3.
+* Support dual baud rate, provide high speed communication, the baud rate in the data phase is up to: `sys_freq` ÷ 3. (e.g. 50 Mbps for 150 MHz `sys_freq`.)
 * Supports unicast, multicast and broadcast.
-* Max payload data size is 253 byte (you can increase it to 255 byte, but not recommended).
+* The maximum user data size is 253 bytes.
 * Hardware packing, unpacking, verification and filtering, save your time and CPU usage.
-* Backward compatible with traditional RS485 hardware (still retains arbitration function).
+* Backward compatible with traditional RS-485 hardware (The arbitration function still works).

-The protocol example timing, include only one byte user data:
+The protocol timing example, include only one user data byte:
-(How long to enter idle and how long to allow sending can be set.)
+(You can set the length of time to enter idle and wait to send.)

 ![protocol](docs/img/protocol.svg)

 Tips:
- - When high-priority node send unimportant data, the transmission wait time (TX_PERMIT_LEN) can be dynamically increased.
+ - When a high-priority node needs to send unimportant data, you can dynamically increase the send wait time (TX_PERMIT_LEN).

 Arbitration example: